manvirag/tech_learning_tinkering/golang/hld/concepts_backup/pending_concepts/readme.md

 14. ledger service payment system
 15. short path or routing tile in map, finding distance from one place to other.
 16. google doc pura, webrtc video call.
+17. version vector -> help in conflict resolving in distributed system.